nikolowry/bromite-builder/README.md

 Builds produced with `bromite-builder` differ from official Bromite releases with the following:

 - Retains Chromium branding and namespace
-- Reverts the white Navigation Bar in the Material Design refresh to black
+- Reverts the white Navigation Bar in the Material Design Refresh (MD2) to black
-- AV1 Decoder is disabled ([Issue #1](https://github.com/nikolowry/bromite-builder/issues/1))
 - Symbols are turned off and Jumbo builds are enabled for faster build times

 ## <a name="resources"></a>Resources